ianjohngraham/ianjohngraham.github.io/_posts/publish/2017-11-19-odata-xconnect-sitecore-9.md

 <img src="/assets/img/import.PNG"/>

-Ok that's done - I'll try again..still Forbidden messages.
+Ok that's done - I'll try again..still Forbidden messages!
 It took me a while to find this one but annoyingly there is a registry setting to add to make this work.
 I stumbled across a Stackoverflow question where they were experiencing the same issue.

 <a href="https://stackoverflow.com/questions/27232340/iis-8-5-mutual-certificates-authentication-fails-with-error-403-16">https://stackoverflow.com/questions/27232340/iis-8-5-mutual-certificates-authentication-fails-with-error-403-16</a>